kangboli/WTP.jl/README.md

 Better be verbose than cryptic.
 If a name is too long, introduce a **single** letter alias within a small scope (20 SLoC) so that the full name is visible on the same page.
 Never abbreviate anything with a hideous sequence of consonants.
-It might make you feel like a hacker, but someone with dyslexia wonders what the hack.
+It might make you feel like a hacker, but someone with dyslexia wonders what the heck.

 The only special cases are

 1. The acronym is common knowledge.
-For example, "fft" (fast Fourier transform) is not a problem, but "bz" (Brillouin Zone) is not acceptible.
-It may as well mean Benzene or Benz.
+For example, "fft" (fast Fourier transform) is not a problem, but "bz" (Brillouin Zone) is not acceptable.
+It may as well mean Benzene, buzz, or Benz.

 when interfacing with QE/Wannier90.
-We reuse the mystical variable names to make the correspondance explicit.
+We reuse the mystical variable names to make the correspondence explicit.

 ### Global Variables.